-MATH 2413 Calculus I (3-2-4) Limits and continuity; the Fundamental Theorem of Calculus; definition of the derivative of a function and techniques of differentiation; applications of the derivative to maximizing or minimizing a function; the chain rule, mean value theorem, and rate of change problems; curve sketching; definite and indefinite integration of algebraic, trigonometric, and transcendental functions, with an application to calculation of areas.
+MATH 2413 Calculus I (4 SCH version) (3-2-4) Limits and continuity; the Fundamental Theorem of Calculus; definition of the derivative of a function and techniques of differentiation; applications of the derivative to maximizing or minimizing a function; the chain rule, mean value theorem, and rate-of-change problems; curve sketching; definite and indefinite integration of algebraic, trigonometric and transcendental functions, with an application to calculation of areas.
+Prerequisite: MATH 1316 MATH 2312 or MATH 2412

-MATH 2414 Calculus II (3-2-4) Differentiation and integration of transcendental functions; parametric equations and polar coordinates; techniques of integration; sequences and series; improper integrals.
+MATH 2414 Calculus II (4 SCH version) (3-2-4) Differentiation and integration of transcendental functions; parametric equations and polar coordinates; techniques of integration; sequences and series; improper integrals.
+Prerequisite: MATH 2413

-MATH 2415 Calculus III (3-2-4) Advanced topics in calculus, including vectors and vector-valued functions, partial differentiation, Lagrange multipliers, multiple integrals, and Jacobians; application of the line integral, including Green?s Theorem, the Divergence Theorem, and Stokes Theorem.
+MATH 2415 Calculus III (4 SCH version) (3-2-4) Advanced topics in calculus, including vectors and vector-valued functions, partial differentiation, Lagrange multipliers, multiple integrals, and Jacobians; application of the line integral, including Green's Theorem, the Divergence Theorem and Stokes' Theorem.
+Prerequisite: MATH 2414